hakon-j-d-johnsen/2025-arduino-docker-precompile/README.md

 We can utilize this functionality to make a simple cache: We give our sketch a special name before compiling it, depedning on the fqbn and a hash of all installed libraries (with their version).
 This way, we will have a unique set of separate caches for each library combination for each fqbn.

 This cache can be used both for precompilation (if we compile sketches with the specific libraries and fqbn during docker build), and for regular caching (if the same instance keeps running to compile multiple sketches).

+**Technical details**: arduino-cli stores compiled object files (and corresponding .d files) in `~/.cache/arduino/<uppercase md5sum of full library path without trailing slash>/libraries`.
+There is no direct keying on library version, but reinstalling a library will invalidate the cache because the mtime of the source files in the library will be newer than the mtime of the object files.
+What we are doing here is to use the sketch name to explicitly key the cache on exactly library versions and combinations (as well as fqbn).
+Then we can safely reset the mtime of the library sorce files, so that we get a persistent cache for each library combination.

 ## How to test